Moses-main/bootnode/template/README.md

-# Backstrap
+# Bootnode

-This project was generated using **Backstrap** 🚀 — a CLI tool to quickly scaffold an Express + MongoDB backend, just like `create-react-app` but for backend projects.
+This project was generated using **Bootnode** 🚀 — a CLI tool to quickly scaffold an Express + MongoDB backend, just like `create-react-app` but for backend projects.

 ---